Nord Stream 2: 2022 sabotage

 On 26 September 2022, Denmark and Sweden almost simultaneously reported four gas leaks from Nord Stream 1 and 2 in the Baltic Sea; two leaks in the economic zone of each country.
 Despite the fact that Nord Stream 1 was shut down and Nord Stream 2 had not commenced transporting gas, there was gas under pressure in each of the four pipes, most of it methane.
 More than half of the gas had already leaked out at the time of reporting, and there were no containment mechanisms in the pipelines – the rest of the gas was expected to leak out before 1 October.
 By 10 October, some gas was still seeped out of Nord Stream 2, with a surface plume 15 m wide.

 Andrew Baxter, director of energy strategy for the Environmental Defense Fund, said he estimated that about 115000 t of methane had been released into the environment.
 To date, this may be the largest gas leak in human history.
 According to German estimates, about 300000 t of methane, which is one of the most potent greenhouse gases (more potent than CO_{2}), was emitted into the atmosphere.
 This amount of gas is enough to affect the environment for another 20 years, with an annual gas emission capacity of 5.48 million combustion-engined cars.

 On 29 September, Russian President Vladimir Putin said the "unprecedented sabotage" against the Nord Stream gas pipelines was "an act of international terrorism" carried out by the West, US forces specifically, claiming the United States would have "much to gain from sabotaging the pipelines" even offering to keep supplying the EU by the only Nord Stream 2 gas pipeline that remained operable.
 The charge was denied by both US and its NATO allies.
 While not directly pointing fingers at Russia, European leaders have suggested a foreign attempt to "energy blackmail" NATO citizens into withdrawing their support in Ukraine while noting that it is Russia, not Europe, that benefits from chaos in the energy markets and the war.

 Two artificial craters, 248 m apart, each with a depth of 3 to 5 m were found on the seabed with pipeline debris scattered up to 250 m away.

 Denmark, Germany and Sweden each initiated separate investigations, describing the explosions as sabotage.
-The Swedish and Danish investigations were closed in February 2024 without identifying those responsible, but the German investigation is still ongoing.
+The Swedish and Danish investigations were closed in February 2024 without identifying those responsible, however the German public prosecutor affirmed in July 2026 that the man responsible for the sabotage was following orders from Ukraine.